opencog/atomspace-dht/README.md

  * The implementation is almost feature-complete.
 Missing are:
     + Rate-limiting issues leading to missing data.
     + Inability to flush pending output to the network.
+    + Assorted desirable enhancements missing.
  * All seven unit tests have been ported over (from the original SQL backend driver tests).
-Currently four of seven pass.
-The tests below (usually) pass; when they fail, its due to rate-limiting.
+Currently six of seven pass.
+The tests below (usually) pass; sometimes ValueUTest fails; this is due to rate-limiting and/or flush problems.
 ```
 1 - BasicSaveUTest
 2 - ValueSaveUTest